Branded Motion Toolkits

 The final stage was to write the animation guidelines and deliver these alongside the examples we had created.
 We also delivered a toolkit of animated assets for Mind to edit and use, or share with future motion suppliers.

-We’re delighted to report the feedback on the guidelines so far has been great!
+We’re delighted to report that the feedback on the guidelines so far has been great!
 Now, anyone creating a piece of animation for Mind can follow a clear set of guidelines that keep things consistent for the brand, whilst allowing some room for creativity for the maker.
 The guidelines have the added benefit of making the project briefing process easier and more efficient.

 An example of content created using the guidelines is a series by a fellow motion studio.
 We have also used the guidelines ourselves to create an animated explainer for a new pilot service.